ShreyaRaundal/String/README.md

 Minimum number of swaps to make string palindrome

-Convert string to integer (implement atoi)
+Convert string to integer (implement atoi).